edamontology/edammap/docs/manual.rst

 test
   ``tp``, if term was matched and also specified as existing annotation in the query; ``fp``, if term was matched, but not specified as existing annotation in query; ``fn``, if term was not matched, but was specified as existing annotation in query

+In addition to these detailed results, when ``--type biotools`` is used to input_ a bio.tools JSON file (adhering to biotoolsSchema_), then there is a supplementary option (``--biotools``) to output this bio.tools JSON file with the matched terms added to it (but without any extra information about the results).
+All values present in the input JSON will also be present in the output JSON, except for ``null`` and empty value which will be removed.
+New annotations from the topic branch will be added to the `topic attribute <https://biotools.readthedocs.io/en/latest/curators_guide.html#topic>`_ of the output JSON and new annotations from the operation branch will be added under a new `function group <https://biotools.readthedocs.io/en/latest/curators_guide.html#function-group>`_ object.
+New annotations from the data and format branches should be added under the ``"input"`` and ``"output"`` attributes of a function group, however EDAMmap can't differentiate between inputs and outputs.
+Thus, new terms from the data and format branches will be added as strings (in the form ``"EDAM URI (label)"``, separated by ``" | "``) to the `note <https://biotools.readthedocs.io/en/latest/curators_guide.html#note-function>`_ of the last function group object.

 .. _cli: